 “You may believe there’s nothing wrong with what you are doing, but keep it between yourself and God.
 Blessed are those who don’t feel guilty for doing something they have decided is right.
 But if you have doubts about whether or not you should eat something, you are sinning if you go ahead and do it.
 For you are not following your convictions.
 If you do anything you believe is not right, you are sinning.” – Romans 14:22-23 NLT

-God will tell you what is right for you.
-If God has told you not to participate in Trick-or-Treat, then by all means, don’t.
-If God has told you it’s OK to participate in Trick-or-Treat, then do.
+God will confirm in your conscience what is right for you.
+If you feel strongly that you should not participate in Trick-or-Treat, then by all means, don’t.
+If you believe strongly that it’s OK to participate in Trick-or-Treat, then do.
 But most of all, remember that whatever you have decided it is between you and God.
 Your responsibility to other Christians is to refrain from passing judgment on brothers and sisters who believe differently, and instead act in love.